Trick Or Treat? Are You Ready To Recover?

 Viruses are the most well-established kind of cyber-attack and can often be accounted for by having an up to date anti-virus solution in place.
 Viruses can lay in wait to take a bite out of systems and will often require some level of user-intervention such as downloading or opening an infected file.
 Anti-virus may be the repellent garlic to this vampire, but having a secure off-site backup in place to recover from is the only true cure should an infection take hold.

 Resurrecting your systems from the dead

-Redstor’s Backup Pro platform takes copies of data and securely stores them in Redstor’s data centres in an encrypted format ensuring there is no unauthorised access.
+Redstor’s Backup Pro platform takes copies of data and securely stores them in Redstor’s data centres in an encrypted format ensuring there is no unauthorized access.
 Data is always available for recovery and with InstantData can be recovered and accessed within a few clicks, with no need to wait for large system recoveries to occur before individual files can be accessed.
 Redstor support teams may not be the walking-dead but they are available 24/7 to ensure data availability and guide you through recovery spells.

 Mummify your data

-Almost all organisations have a requirement to keep certain data sets for longer than others, this can present a challenge in how to manage data throughout its lifecycle and ensure it can be accessed if and when required, often by auditors.
+Almost all organizations have a requirement to keep certain data sets for longer than others, this can present a challenge in how to manage data throughout its lifecycle and ensure it can be accessed if and when required, often by auditors.
 With Redstor Archiving you can mummify your data and ensure that when it is needed you can recall it.
-Redstor Archiving is a policy driven migration tool that will free up space on primary systems and help organisations comply with long-term retention policies.
+Redstor Archiving is a policy driven migration tool that will free up space on primary systems and help organizations comply with long-term retention policies.

 Ransomware is a threat to all organizations and has been prevalent for a number of years.
 Although recent reports suggest that organizations are no... read more

 Earlier this year high street electronics firm Dixons Carphone revealed that a data breach had occurred the previous year, effecting over 1 million... read more